jangminhyuk/jangminhyuk.github.io/_portfolio/portfolio-1.md

 ### MuJoCo MPC(MJPC)

-An open source framework named MuJoCo MPC[MJPC](https://github.com/google-deepmind/mujoco_mpc) offers various tasks and provides a user-friendly environment for testing sampling based control algorithms.
+An open source framework named MuJoCo MPC [(MJPC)](https://github.com/google-deepmind/mujoco_mpc) offers various tasks and provides a user-friendly environment for testing sampling based control algorithms.
 MJPC supports controllers based on trivial sampling-based methods, generating samples and computing costs using the dynamic model of the MuJoCo environment.
 This approach streamlines the controller design process and simplifies the computation of multiple trajectories in a single-CPU environment, without using GPU resources.
 The sampling controller provided in MJPC is straightforward, by selecting the lowest-cost policy. **However, due to the lack of a robust theoretical background and some undesired fluctuations with this lowest-cost selection method, we decided to incorporate the Information-Theoretic approach of MPPI into the MJPC framework.**

 ### MPPI-MJPC